Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0014-visualisation-library.md

 ## Consequences

 D3 will help us to create custom visualisations for both existing designs and future ones.
 We would not need to hand-craft every feature from scratch, but could integrate D3 in various ways to meet the requirements of individual components.

+We are aware that integrating D3 with React does not give an obvious route for exporting the visualisations for use in other resources, within EBI or externally.
+We do not consider this a significant enough limitation to affect our decision to use it.